Dragon2fly/vpngate-with-proxy/README.md

     You will lose access to the Internet soon.

   * The program only shows the last log line at the bottom of terminal.
 In fact, there is 20 last lines of the log.
-   To view these line, you just need to extend the high of the terminal window.
+   To view these lines, you just need to extend the high of the terminal window.
    ![log](http://s19.postimg.org/5c48tuzur/7loglines.png)
    The log is shown up side down so the latest information will be in the highest place